d3lta-git/d3lta/DEPLOYMENT_GUIDE.md

 2. Check for analyzer issues with `flutter analyze`
 3. Ensure all dependencies are installed with `flutter pub get`

+### PowerShell Script Issues

+1. Ensure you have the gh-pages npm package installed globally: `npm install -g gh-pages`
+2. Check that your Git repository is properly configured
+3. Verify you have the necessary permissions to push to the repository

 ## Maintenance

 1. Regularly update dependencies